 According to New York Civil Practice Law & Rules (CVP) §214-A, there is a general statute of limitations on medical malpractice lawsuits of two years and six months.
-There are some exceptions to this rule, so you may want to consult with a law firm that handles wrongful death lawsuits for details on what specific deadlines pertain to your case.
+There are some exceptions to this rule and you may want to consult with a law firm on what specific deadlines pertain to your case.

 If you are filing a wrongful death lawsuit, New York Estates, Powers & Trusts (EPT) §5-4.1 sets a general two-year statute of limitations from the date of your loved one’s death.

-Failing to meet the filing deadline in your case could put your lawsuit at risk of immediate dismissal, which could mean the at-fault party may no longer be compelled to compensate you.
+Failing to meet the state-outlined deadline to file your case, your lawsuit is at risk of immediate dismissal, which could mean the at-fault party may no longer be compelled to compensate you.

 If you believe that medical negligence was the cause of your injuries, Morelli Law Firm may be able to help you.
-We represent clients in medical malpractice and wrongful death lawsuits in New York City, on Long Island, and in New York State up to Albany.
+We represent clients in medical malpractice and wrongful death lawsuits throughout New York and Long Island.

 For a free consultation on your case with a member of our team, call us today.
 We can answer your questions and provide you with further clarification on the difference between medical malpractice and medical negligence during this call.